Mostafa-Tarek-00/Streamlit-ML-Toolkit/README.md

 ## Contributing

-We welcome contributions to improve this project.
+welcome contributions to improve this project.
 To contribute, please follow these guidelines:

 1. **Fork the Repository:** Click the "Fork" button at the top right of this repository's page.